-You can travel to Africa via the Middle East though, which is a really useful option given British Airways is the only real alternative.
+You can travel to Africa via the Middle East as long as you’re flying Qatar Airways via Doha, which is a really useful option given British Airways is the only real alternative.

 Usually that’s only an issue if you’re trying to add connecting flights from smaller cities like Oakland or San Diego that aren’t gateways.
 The solution is to find your way to the gateway city another way.

 Many of US Airways and American’s routes to Europe are seasonal, operated only during the summer months.